prusti/pcg-docs/src/operations/obtain.md

 </div>

 Note that a place node for $p$ is not necessarily present in the graph before this occurs.

-This operation is implemented as `PcgVisitor::obtain` (see [https://github.com/viperproject/pcg/blob/main/src/pcg/visitor/obtain.rs](https://github.com/viperproject/pcg/blob/main/src/pcg/visitor/obtain.rs))

 This proceeds as follows:

+### Step 1 - Label dereferences of shared borrows stored in $p$

+(Same as high-level description)

-### Step 1 - Upgrading Closest Ancestor From R to E
+### Step 2 - Upgrading Closest Ancestor From R to E

 This step is included to handle a relatively uncommon case (see the Rationale section below).